 Desirable Difficulty in learning: Harder retrieval leads to better learning, given retrieval is successful.
 Test yourself before we think we are ready.
-Recall without hint.
+Recall without a hint.

 Many studies have shown that retrieval practice, such as self-Q&A and flashcards, is more effective for learning than review practice.
 However, we still tend to prefer review because we can't accurately gauge our own understanding.
 While review feels smoother and easier, retrieval practice is challenging and exhausting.
 Therefore, the easier one makes us feel like we understand it better.